rtm-rs/rtm-rs.github.io/source/content/docs/help/glossary.md

 #### CQRS

-Command and Query Responsibility Segregation (CQRS), is a way of organizing your application so that reading data is separated from changing data - the responsibility of handling commands (mutations) from the responsibility of handling side-effect-free query/read access.
+***RTM is not a CQRS framework*** - Command and Query Responsibility Segregation (CQRS), is a way of organizing your application so that reading data is separated from changing data - the responsibility of handling commands (mutations) from the responsibility of handling side-effect-free query/read access.
-In RTM it is easily achievable by using [relations](#relation) and [commands](#command).
+In RTM part of this pattern is easily achievable by using [relations](#relation) and [commands](#command).
+Because RTM may be useful when implementing a CQRS pattern, it does not follow that a project adopting RTM must commit to the full complexity of CQRS or Event-Sourcing.
+Martin Fowler has a succinct synopsis of [CQRS and its downsides](https://martinfowler.com/bliki/CQRS.html).